LimTec-de/pasteAi/LEGAL.md

 Full dependency licenses can be found in the node_modules directory.

+## International Data Transfers
+If you're using the OpenAI API option, your data may be transferred to servers outside the EU.
+These transfers are protected by:
+- Standard Contractual Clauses (SCCs)
+- OpenAI's compliance with data protection regulations

 ## Contact
 For legal inquiries, please visit our [Imprint page](https://www.limtec.de/#imprint).

+For data protection inquiries or to exercise your data subject rights, please contact [contact email].

 ## Changes to Legal Terms
 We reserve the right to modify these terms.
 Users will be notified of significant changes.